rcrowther/django-taxonomy/README.md

 #### FlatTreeRenderer
 The tag uses a class inline_templates.FlatTreeRenderer, which is more flexible than the tags.
-But, as it's a renderer, if you use that you will render blocks inside the views, bypassing the Django template engine.
+Because it's a renderer, if you use it directly you will render blocks inside the views, bypassing the Django template engine.
 But maybe you don't mind.

+#### Rendering Anchors
+A FlatTree can be rendered with anchors.
+There is no templatetag, so you will need to render in a View.
+Default setup assumes there is a 'slug' field on the node, and that the url_prefix is '/category/' e.g.

+    from django.utils.safestring import mark_safe
+    from taxonomy.models import SiteCategoryNode
+    from taxonomy.inline_templates import AnchorFlatTreeRenderer

+    class CategoryDetailView(DetailView):
+        ...
+        def get_context_data(self, **kwargs):
+            ctx = super().get_context_data(**kwargs)
+            tree = Category.api.tree()
+            tr=AnchorFlatTreeRenderer()
+            rend_tree = tr.rend(tree)
+            ctx['nav_tree'] = mark_safe(rend_tree)
+            return ctx

 ### Stacked Trees